bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 ---

+### Easy Config

+You can configure BOA easily by [touching empty files in the server](https://github.com/omega8cc/boa/blob/5ade4c44a2a305ad5cfab7c9280bd0341df773c4/docs/ctrl/system.ctrl)

+BOA has an extensive documendation, that gets better every day.

+---

 ### Achievements

 * Organisers of this camp successfully serve more than 100k visitors per day with a 4gb RAM VM using BOA